 Note

 The device account for the Surface Hub should be created before any testing is done.
 The Surface Hub Administrator Guide provides instructions and PowerShell scripts to help you create on-premises, online (Office365), or hybrid device accounts.
-For more information, go to the Create and test a device account (Surface Hub) topic in the guide.
+For more information, go to the Create and test a device account (Surface Hub) article in the guide.

 Device account testing process